 Please note :

-If you’d like to receive this poster in your language, simply translate the text into your language and send together with your logo to email@example.com
+If you’d like to receive this poster in your language, simply translate the text into your language and send your translation to firstname.lastname@example.org

 - Help reduce COVID waste